JuliaSpace/SatelliteToolboxTransformations.jl/docs/src/man/geodetic_geocentric.md

 function geocentric_to_geodetic(ϕ_gc::Number, r::Number)
 ```

-in which a tuple with two values will be returned:
+in which returns a tuple with two values:

 - The Geodetic latitude [rad]; and
 - The altitude above the reference ellipsoid (WGS-84) [m].